 Stephanie D. Bajo, Psy.D., ABPP-CN

-I first joined NAN as a student member and was fortunate enough to have mentors who not only provided excellent clinical training, but also instilled the value of serving the neuropsychology community as a whole.
-This led me to explore an opportunity for membership on the NAN Legislative Action and Advocacy Committee (LAAC) as a post-doctoral trainee.
-My work on the LAAC spanned a 5-year period and I had the honor of serving as the LAAC co-chair over the 2017-2019 term.
+I was fortunate enough to have mentors who not only provided excellent clinical training, but also instilled the value of serving the broader neuropsychology community at a local and national level.
+This support and encouragement led me to explore an initial opportunity for membership on the NAN Legislative Action and Advocacy Committee (LAAC) as a post-doctoral trainee.
+My work on the LAAC then spanned a 5-year period, during which I had the honor of serving as the LAAC co-chair over the 2017-2019 term.
+My service on the LAAC provided invaluable experience in how to initiate, support, and promote advocacy efforts.
+I believe this prior work has also established the necessary foundation to be an effective Member-At-Large on the NAN Board.

-Dr. Bajo is a member of NAN, APA, AACN, and ABPP.
+Dr. Bajo is a member of the following organizations:

 Candidate Positions on the Issues: